 The cost of Uterine Fibroid Embolization vs hysterectomy

-Compared to a hysterectomy or myomectomy, Uterine Fibroid Embolization is less expensive, minimally invasive and a same-day procedure.
+Compared to a hysterectomy or myomectomy, Uterine Fibroid Embolization is less expensive, minimally invasive, and a same-day procedure.

 Uterine Fibroid Embolization is less invasive and more affordable.
 The cost-effectiveness of UFE comes from the treatment procedure itself, and from the typically eliminated hospital stay.
-According to the American Journal of Gynecology, the cost for Uterine Fibroid Embolization is 12% less than hysterectomy and 8% less than a myomectomy.
+According to the American Journal of Gynecology, the cost of Uterine Fibroid Embolization is 12% less than a hysterectomy and 8% less than a myomectomy.
 It may be more beneficial to patients as well.

 Despite its cost-effectiveness, this procedure is used less often than hysterectomies, perhaps due to a lack of awareness about the method or its benefits.